ktbg/grocery-express/README.md

 ## Overview

-**Grocery Express** is an online marketplace providing a platform to offer online order for in store pick-up and payment, adding convenience and connecting local markets to customers who may prefer online shopping to in store for time savings and/or health reasons.
+**Grocery Express** is an online marketplace providing a platform for users to view and rate foods.
 <br>

 ## MVP